 Summer is over and you know what that means… no summer crowds at Lake Tahoe!
 With more than 300 days of sunshine in the Reno Tahoe area, fall is the perfect time to get out onto that famous crystal clear water.
 Kayaking and paddleboarding are two favorites.
 The water is the warmest it will be all year and Tahoe’s calm morning water is paddling paradise.
 It is fall (haven’t you heard?) so maybe wear something a little warmer than a bikini.
 Totally up to you.

 Cooler weather and fewer crowds make fall the best time to hit the trails in Reno Tahoe.
 The days are starting to get a little shorter, so make sure you plan accordingly if you’re looking to summit one of Tahoe’s majestic peaks.
 Grab your favorite seasonal brew from one of Reno Tahoe’s local breweries and enjoy it on a mountaintop while basking in the sun.
 It’s doesn’t get much better than this.

 Reno Tahoe is home to some of the best trout fishing in the western United States.
 Whether it’s the beautiful Truckee River, the majestic alpine lakes, or the world-renowned Pyramid Lake, the options for fishing near Reno are endless!
 Fall is the perfect time to get out in nature and find your favorite fishing spot.

 Yummmm, fall drinks and treats.
 Whether it’s filled with caffeine or of the adults-only variety, fall drinks are kind of the greatest thing about fall.
 There’s a whole world of specialty coffee shops and foodie favorites in The Biggest Little City, and some of them offer seasonal specialties.
 Several of our breweries are also getting into the autumn spirit by releasing seasonal brews.
-Go ahead, get festive and visit all of them all – just maybe not in the same day.
+Go ahead, get festive and visit all of them all – just maybe not all in the same day.